smevirtual/mix/README.md

 [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/).
 A copy of this license is included in the root of this repository.

-At times, there might be other source code incorporated into Aperte which carry different open-source licenses, where those instances occur, notations will be made in the headers of effected source files and/or the original source code licenses will be included in close proximity to these files.
+At times, there might be other source code incorporated into Mix which carry different open-source licenses, where those instances occur, notations will be made in the headers of effected source files and/or the original source code licenses will be included in close proximity to these files.